SW6-Low-Resource-Language/dataset-generation/README.md

 # Purpose

-The purpose of this library is to generate the question answer pairs for low-resource languages on the basis of the [Mintaka Dataset](https://github.com/amazon-science/mintaka).
+The purpose of this repository is to extend the mintaka dataset to new languages on the basis of the [Mintaka Dataset](https://github.com/amazon-science/mintaka).

 ## Process